Record levels of turnover are happening this year as the economy recovers and more people feel comfortable leaving their jobs.

 - Telling a clear story about who you are, what you are best at, and the value you can bring to potential employers.

-- Taking a proactive approach to your job search, which includes seeking out organizations and roles that are a good fit for you instead of waiting to see what comes up or spending time on opportunities that aren’t a good match.
+- Taking a proactive approach to your job search, which means seeking out organizations and roles that are a good fit for you instead of waiting to see what shows up on job boards or spending time on things that aren’t a good match.

 This might sound straightforward, but it’s not easy!
-While this approach yields much better results, it takes commitment.
-And focusing on what you want and then proactively finding roles that are the right fit for you may be a big shift from the way you’ve approached job searching in the past (it is for many of our clients!).
+While this approach yields much better results in the long term, it takes commitment.
+And it may be a big shift from the way you’ve approached job searching in the past (it is for many of our clients!).

 In our next few posts, we’ll be diving into each of the three steps of our framework to share more about what they are and how you can work through them to find meaningful work that’s the right fit for you.

 Today we’re starting with the first step: Building Your Foundation.
 This part is all about doing the work to get clear on what matters to you, and what you do best.